 Our classes are delivered across 2.5-hour sessions comprising of a diversity of lectures, seminars, workshops, and tutorials; which are tailor made by our tutors in order to integrate both theoretical and practical deliverables.
-Each Masters student has 20 hours of delivered sessions per week.
+The MBA will consist of 10 hours of delivered sessions per week.